PstormQT/CSCI-331-6-Group-7/README.md

 # CSCI-331-6-Group-7
-Github for the AI class
+GitHub for the AI class

 We will be completing the 2048 Classic Game

+Team Member:
+Peter Dang
+Katie Richardson
+Nathan Russo